SpenceKonde/AVR-Guidance/LowLevel/ReadingAVRHex.md

 1. Make a backup
 2. Load up something that can do regexs substitutions (I use sublime text and love it)

-Maybe it's some compiled piece of proprietary - yet free - software, and it would be just perfect, except that it makes one bad assumpting about how pins will be connected.
-Maybe it, oh, uses the analog voltage reference - maybe it uses the analog voltage reference pin, while there's a dirt cheap breakout board for the e VREF pin broken out...
+Maybe it's some compiled piece of proprietary - yet free - software that does something incredibly useful like acting as a native USB UPDI programmer, and it runs on a processor that's common and cheap to buy as an assembled board, like a 32u4, and it would be just perfect, except that there's a tiny hardware difference between the common boards, and the one it was designed for.
+Maybe it, oh, uses the analog voltage reference, which floats on the pro micro but is tied to Vtarget on the hardware this code was written for...

 Well - without actually learning any fancy tools, one (*can* manually ("mentally execute") a hex file.
 It's unpleasant, and slow, and tedious, but sometimes, you've gotta do what you've gotta do.
+Obviously, you want to narrow down what you have to do as much as possible.
+Is there a register in the IO space (lowest 64 addresses) that gets read or written which you care about?
+That'd be an `in` or `out`...
+Is the pivotal moment a bitflip in the low IO space (lowest 32 addresses)?
+That could be a `cbi` or `sbi`...
+Either way, you can calculate what the opcode would be.
+Registers above 0x0040 (64) are written to (generally) through `sts` and read with `lds` (though `std` and `ldd` are possibilities, as is plain old `st` and `ld` - but usually the compiler isn't smart enough to use the the displaced load/stores, even when we're poking at a peripheral enough that it would be favorable...
+It's much more willing to use it to access SRAM it seems.
+Which, for this purpose is good, because you don't want to try to find the place in the hex file where a displaced store is used to write a hardware register!

+But first, we need to make it readable...

 ## Using RegEx Find and Replace:
 In the following find/replace snippets, you may want to 'view raw' - the spaces around the text are critical to making them work cleanly, every time.... (that's one of the handy things about them, how well they work with the same character that our eyes find to be the best separator.